dynamicexpresso/DynamicExpresso/README.md

 ## Syntax and operators

-All statments can be written using a subset of the C# syntax.
-Here a list of the supported operators:
+Statements can be written using a subset of the C# syntax.
+Here you can find a list of the supported expressions:

 ### Operators